logo

 In Maslow's Hierarchy of Needs, safety is in the foundation.
 Children need to trust in the future, and reassurances that life will return to a definite normalcy no matter how frightening and uncertain it may seem during times of crisis.
 They need an interested listener long after adults believe they have put a frightening event behind them.

 Children with disabilities are overlooked more often than their mainstream peers in most local, regional and national discussions.
 They need to be considered in planning, in emergency response, and long term follow-up.
-Our children are not little adults, and those who appear to be so often lack the developmental sophistication they imitate from movies and TV.
-If we acknowledged the needs of children in disaster preparedness and emergency response, we would probably do much better with adult populations.
+None of our children are not little adults, and those who appear to be so often lack the developmental sophistication they imitate from movies and TV.
+When we acknowledged the needs of children, including children with disabilities, in disaster preparedness and emergency response, we will also be much better planners for support of our adult population.

 Browse at your local bookstore, public library or online retailer for books about soothing children's fears and counseling children after disasters.